Godzilla: Unleashed: Story

-Unleashed takes place twenty years after Godzilla: Save the Earth, beginning when a meteor shower causes climate shifts and earthquakes.
-Simultaneously, monsters of Earth begin attacking cities across the globe as a result of crystals growing on the ground.
-Factions form among the members of Earth as well as the monsters attacking them, totaling four monster factions.
-Choices within the story affect later events, including the relationships between Earth factions and the monster ones.
-The Vortaak, returning from the previous games, choose to invade and use the crystals to seize Earth, but their mothership was knocked into the San Francisco Bay.
+Unleashed occurs 20 years after Godzilla: Save the Earth, beginning when a meteor shower causes climate shifts and earthquakes.
+Simultaneously, monsters of Earth begin attacking cities across the globe due to crystals growing on the ground.
+Factions form among the members of Earth and the monsters, totaling four monster factions.
+Choices in the story affect later events, including the relationships between Earth and the monster factions.
+The Vortaak, returning from the previous games, chose to invade and use the crystals to seize Earth, but their mothership was knocked into the San Francisco Bay.
 It is revealed in the finale that the source of the crystals was SpaceGodzilla trying to escape his interdimensional prison that he was trapped in at the end of Save the Earth.

-The game has four different endings depending on what faction you are on.
+The game has 4 different endings depending on which faction you are on.
 Earth Defenders and Global Defense monsters remove the crystals, defeat the mutants, run off the Vortaak, and are congratulated by the human forces.
 Players on the Alien Faction destroy the human forces and see Vorticia laugh in victory.
 Those on the Mutant Faction allow the crystals to spread rapidly, and will witness SpaceGodzilla roar in victory.
 Any monster who has acquired all of the Power Surges will become corrupted and evil, with the reporter saying the player's monster was their only hope.